 A patient with raised intracranial pressure will usually have a headache.
-The current thinking is that this is the result of cranial nerve V pain fibers running along the dura and blood vessel.
+The most widely accepted theory is that this is the result of cranial nerve V pain fibers running along the dura and blood vessel.
 Patients may also have reduced consciousness; this can be from local lesions or from pressure pushing on the reticular formation (which is a structure in the brainstem involved in consciousness).
 Patients may also experience vomiting.

 On examination, funduscopy should be performed.
 Often raised ICP can be visualized as papilledema.
 A full cranial nerve examination should be conducted as cranial nerve VI palsies are common with raised ICP.
 (Cranial nerve VI, the abducens nerve, controls the lateral rectus muscle of the eye.
 Patients will present with eye resting in the adducted position.
 They may complain of double vision or “diplopia”).
 If patients exhibit Cushing’s triad (bradycardia, respiratory depression and hypertension), then immediate intervention is needed.

 Other symptoms and examination findings are localized and can be different dependent on the localization of the lesion.
 Herniation syndromes can also result in neurological deficits.

 The only truly reliable diagnosis is investigation via IVP monitoring, although most diagnoses will rest on clinical findings and a good history.

 Below is a summary of major reasons for an increase in intracranial pressure.
 Usually, the differential for those with raised ICP will be much smaller than this list as patients don’t usually present with “raised intracranial pressure” and a diagnosis is more obvious given the total clinical picture.
 However, this is an important list to keep in mind if the immediate cause is unknown.

 - Space occupying lesions, i.e. a tumor or a hematoma

 - Increased CSF production